Defining Mock API Endpoints to Handle HTTP Requests

 To call a REST API, the Client Application has to construct an HTTP Request.
 The http request has to constructed according to the specifications or the API Server will fail to understand Client's request.

-When creating a new API Endpoint in Api-On-Cloud's Editor, an important step is to define how the the HTTP Request looks like.
+When creating a new mock API endpoint, an important step is to define how the the HTTP Request looks like.

 1. Headers (optional)